 What is Enclosed Auto Transport?

 Enclosed auto transport, or enclosed car shipping, is when your vehicle is shipped on a trailer that is completely enclosed and protected.
 It has solid walls, ceiling, and floor.
-Imagine any large moving truck or big box store delivery truck on the highway today.
 These types of trailers obviously provide more security and protection than an open trailer can provide.
+Here is an example of what an enclosed transport trailer looks like:

 There are far fewer enclosed car carriers on the road than there are open car carriers.
-There are a couple reasons for that.
-Car hauling companies prefer open trailers over enclosed trailers because they are less expensive to invest in and they don’t cost as much to operate and maintain.
-It’s also easier for them to make more money with open trailers because they can haul more cars at a time.
+There is a reason for that.
+Car hauling companies prefer open trailers over enclosed trailers because they can make more money with open trailers because they can haul more cars at a time.
 Most enclosed trailers fit only 1-3 cars where open trailers typically fit 7-10 cars.

 How Much Does it Cost to Ship a Car Enclosed?

 Because car carriers can’t haul as many cars in an enclosed trailer, they have to charge a lot more to make a profit.
 In addition, enclosed carriers tend to be specialized carriers who have a lot of experience handling rare and expensive cars so they can charge more.
-You’ll pay up to twice as much to ship a car in an enclosed vs open trailer!
-Use our car shipping calculator and get a free instant quote to see the price differences.
+You’ll pay approximately 50% more to ship a car in an enclosed trailer vs. an open trailer.
+Use our car shipping calculator and get a free instant quote for an open transport and then add 50% to the quote; that’s what you’ll likely pay for an enclosed trailer.

 Should I Ship My Car Open or Enclosed?